Getting Started with Cosmic Frog for Excel Applications

 Several example use cases are:

-• Allowing users such as transportation planners to interact with a transportation optimization (Hopper) model through a simple user interface in Excel.
+- Allowing users such as transportation planners to interact with a transportation optimization (Hopper) model through a simple user interface in Excel.
 Simply update Shipment quantities and review the outputs, including routes on a map, all in Excel.

-• An App that geocodes locations and shows them on a Map, where the markers are optionally scaled by an attribute.
+- An App that geocodes locations and shows them on a Map, where the markers are optionally scaled by an attribute.

-• Easily set up sensitivity analysis for demand and supply: increase/decrease demand based on certain customer or product factors and increase/decrease the capacity of facilities based on multiple factors too (location, type of facility), run multiple versions and compare outputs.
+- Easily set up sensitivity analysis for demand and supply: increase/decrease demand based on certain customer or product factors and increase/decrease the capacity of facilities based on multiple factors too (location, type of facility), run multiple versions and compare outputs.

-• Create all input data for a Cosmic Frog model in Excel (e.g. Greenfield) and run from there, including getting the outputs required read back in and showing those on a map.
+- Create all input data for a Cosmic Frog model in Excel (e.g. Greenfield) and run from there, including getting the outputs required read back in and showing those on a map.

-• Quickly set up scenarios and run them from the App.
+- Quickly set up scenarios and run them from the App.

-• Output viewers for different types of uses, e.g. executive summaries vs detailed outputs of certain supply chain areas for planners.
+- Output viewers for different types of uses, e.g. executive summaries vs detailed outputs of certain supply chain areas for planners.

-Here we will discuss how one can set up and use a Cosmic Frog for Excel Application.
-This will include steps that use VBA (Visual Basic for Applications) in Excel and scripting using the programming language Python, which may sound daunting at first if you have little or no experience using these.
+Here we will discuss how one can set up and use a Cosmic Frog for Excel Application, which will include steps that use VBA (Visual Basic for Applications) in Excel and scripting using the programming language Python.
+This may sound daunting at first if you have little or no experience using these.
 However, by following along with this resource and the ones referenced in this document, most users will be able to set up their own App in about a day or 2 by copy-pasting from these resources and updating the parts that are specific to their use case.
 Generative AI engines like Chat GPT and perplexity can be very helpful as well to get a start on VBA and Python code.
 Cosmic Frog functionality will not be explained much in this documentation, the assumption is that users are familiar with the basics of building, running, and analyzing outputs of Cosmic Frog models.

 In this documentation we are mainly following along with the Greenfield App that is part of the Resource Library resource “Building a Cosmic Frog for Excel Application”.
 Once we have gone through this Greenfield app in detail, we will discuss how other common functionality that the Greenfield App does not use can be added to your own Apps.